imr-framework/vs-tabletop/README.md

 1. Please cite our article: Tong, G., Ananth, R., Vaughan Jr, J.T. and Geethanath, S., 2024.
 Expanding access to magnetic resonance education through open-source web tutorials.
 NMR in Biomedicine, pp.e5109-e5109.
 2. Brain images from the Coursera Neurohacking in R (https://www.kaggle.com/datasets/ilknuricke/neurohackinginrimages) were used in Game 2.

+## Feedback:
+If you have played the games, please provide your feedback [here](https://docs.google.com/forms/d/1pZaqmwBlUsxJOpEuZxLZClcquNuc0dTPfkJJRPW_Ivk/viewform?edit_requested=true).
+Your time is sincerely appreciated and will help us make this tool better.

 ## Screenshots for quick reference
 Screenshots are in-development previews of the games.
 They will be updated at the first release.